JeremiahKaren/35percent.github.io/_posts/2020-08-22-southwark-responds-to-shopping-centre-campaigners.md

 ---
 ##

-Southwark Council has been obliged to issue a lengthy statement in defence of the treatment of the shopping centre traders, as around 40 face the loss of their livelihood, according to research by local charity Latin Elephant, when the centre closes on 24 September.
+Southwark Council has issued a lengthy statement in defence of the treatment of the shopping centre traders, as around 40 face the loss of their livelihood, according to research by local charity Latin Elephant, when the centre closes on 24 September.

 The substance of the statement is that 45 traders have been relocated, with 31 'remaining'.
 These 'remaining' unallocated traders, with nowhere to go, have received £3000 each.
 They will receive a second payment of an unspecified amount 'near the closure of the shopping centre'; given the number of traders and the size of the transition fund (£200k) this is likely to be about another £3000.